Pages

 Thursday, March 7, 2013

-W. H. Auden's incite into my problems
+W. H. Auden's insight into my problems

 I am afraid that I have succumbed to the temptation that W.H.
 Auden suggests here is the consequence of easily accessible books.
 I primarily blame The Friends of the Library Bookstore for this, due to their incredibly cheap books and convenient location.